Valyria-Studios/ellis_app/App/HMIS/HMISINTEGRATION.md

 It should be a json file that has all the data arrayed into key-value pairs.
 An example of data being sent to the HUD would help with understanding how exactly we should structure it.

+---

+### At what point are elements collected?

+For each project there are elements that are collected at certain intervals, either at the beginning or the end of a project.
+Here is the list of elements and when they are collected for a project:

+#### <u>PDDEs:</u>

+- All Organizational elements are collected at _"Initial HMIS project setup, reviewed/updated no less than annually."_
+  - Except for **Bed and Unit Inventory Information** and **HMIS Participation Status** these two elements should be collected at _"Initial HMIS project setup reviewed at least annually and updated as needed to reflect changes."_

+#### <u>UDEs:</u>

+- Elements that should be collected at _Record Creation_:

+  - 3.01 Name
+  - 3.02 SSN
+  - 3.03 DOB
+  - 3.04 Race and Ethnicity
+  - 3.06 Gender
+  - 3.07 Veteran Status

+- Elements that should be collected at _Project Start_:

+  - 3.08 Disabling Condition (Edit as necessary to reflect new information)
+  - 3.10 Project Start Date
+  - 3.15 Relationship to Head of Household
+  - 3.16 Enrollement CoC
+  - 3.917 Prior Living Situation (3.917A and 3.917B)

+- Elements that should be collected at _Project Exit_:

+  - 3.11 Project Exit Date
+  - 3.12 Destination

+- Elements that should be collected at _Occurrence Point_:
+  - 3.20 Housing Move-In Date
+    - At move-in – must be entered if/when a household moves into any type of permanent housing, regardless of funding source or whether the project is providing the rental assistance to differentiate between clients who are housed and those who are experiencing homelessness at different points during their enrollment.

+#### <u>Common Program Specific Elements:</u>

+- Elements that should be collected at _Project Start, Update, Annual Assessment, and Project Exit_:

+  - 4.02 Income and Sources
+  - 4.03 Non-Cash Benefits
+  - 4.04 Health Insurance

+- Elements that should be collected at _Project Start, Update, and Project Exit_:

+  - 4.05 Physical Disability
+  - 4.06 Developmental Disability
+  - 4.07 Chronic Health Condition
+  - 4.08 HIV/AIDS
+  - 4.09 Mental Health Disorder
+  - 4.10 Substance Use Disorder

+- Elements that should be collected at _Project Start and Update_:

+  - 4.11 Domestic Violence

+- Elements that should be collected at _Occurrence Point_:

+  - 4.12 Current Living Situation (At the Time of Contact)
+  - 4.13 Date of Engagement (At the Point of Engagement)
+  - 4.14 Bed-Night Date (As Provided)

+- Elements that should be collected at _At occurence_:
+  - 4.19 Coordinated Entry Assessment
+  - 4.20 Coordinated Entry Event

+#### <u>HUD-CoC Only Required Elements:</u>

+- Elements that should be collected at _Occurrence Point_:

+  - C2 Moving On Assistance Provided (as provided)

+- Elements that should be collected at _Project Start and Project Exit_:

+  - C3 Youth Education Status

+- Elements that should be collected at _Project Start_:
+  - C4 Translation Assistance Needed

+#### <u>HUD-HOPWA Required Elements:</u>

+- Elements that should be collected at _Occurrence Point_:

+  - W1 Services Provided - HOPWA (As Provided)
+  - W2 Financial Assistance – HOPWA (As Provided)

+- Elements that should be collected at _Project Start, Update, and Project Exit_:

+  - W3 Medical Assistance
+  - W6 Prescribed Anti-Retroviral

+- Elements that should be collected at _Project Start, Update, Annual Assessment, and Project Exit_:

+  - W4 T-Cell (CD4) and Viral Load

+- Elements that should be collected at _Project Exit_:
+  - W5 Housing Assessment at Exit

+#### <u>HHS-PATH Required Elements:</u>

+- Elements that should be collected at _Occurrence Point_:

+  - P1 Services Provided – PATH Funded (As Provided)
+  - P2 Referrals Provided – PATH (As Provided)
+  - P3 PATH Status (At Determination; collect once, at or before exit, when the status is determined)

+- Elements that should be collected at _Project Start, Update, Annual Assessment, and Project Exit_:
+  - P4 Connection with SOAR

+#### <u>HHS-RHY Required Elements:</u>

+- Elements that should be collected at _Project Start_:

+  - R1 Referral Source
+  - R2 RHY – BCP Status
+  - R3 Sexual Orientation
+  - R11 Formerly a Ward of Child Welfare/Foster Care Agency
+  - R12 Formerly a Ward of Juvenile Justice System
+  - R13 Family Critical Issues

+- Elements that should be collected at _Project Start and Project Exit_:

+  - R4 Last Grade Completed
+  - R5 School Status
+  - R6 Employment Status
+  - R7 General Health Status
+  - R8 Dental Health Status
+  - R9 Mental Health Status

+- Elements that should be collected at _Project Start and Update_:

+  - R10 Pregnancy Status

+- Elements that should be collected at _Occurrence Point_:

+  - R14 RHY Service Connections (At First Service)

+- Elements that should be collected at _Project Exit_:

+  - R15 Commercial Sexual Exploitation/Sex Trafficking
+  - R16 Labor Exploitation/Trafficking
+  - R17 Project Completion Status
+  - R18 Counseling
+  - R19 Safe and Appropriate Exit

+- Elements that should be collected at _Post Exit_:
+  - R20 Aftercare Plans

+#### <u>VA Required Elements:</u>

+- Elements that should be collected at _Record Creation_:

+  - V1 Veteran’sInformation

+- Elements that should be collected at _Occurrence Point_:

+  - V2 Services Provided – SSVF (As Provided)
+  - V3 Financial Assistance – SSVF (As Provided)
+  - V8 HUD-VASH Voucher Tracking (As Provided)

+- Elements that should be collected at _Project Start_:

+  - V4 Percent of AMI (SSVF Eligibility)
+  - V6 VAMC Station Number
+  - V7 HP Targeting Criteria

+- Elements that should be collected at _Project Exit_:
+  - V9 HUD-VASH Exit Information

 ### What should the data that is being sent to the HUD look like?

 ### How do we send data to the HUD?